-In addition to endo-lysosomal changes, network alterations were evident for an endoplasmic reticulum (ER) module (), supporting a in the proteostasis of mutant neurons (Extended Data Fig 4).
-Notably, within the ER module, , there was increased abundance of chaperones (e.g. P4), which are commonly engaged in the presence of misfolded proteins, such as those seen in Alzheimer’s disease or Parkinson’s disease (Extended Data Fig 4d)58–62.
+In addition to endo-lysosomal changes, network alterations were evident for an endoplasmic reticulum (ER) module (M83), supporting a shift in the proteostasis of mutant neurons (Extended Data Fig 4 and Supplementary File 3 --X+2).
+Notably, within the ER module, M83, there was increased abundance of chaperones (e.g. HSPA5, PDIA3, PDIA4, PDIA6, and DNAJC3), which are commonly engaged in the presence of misfolded proteins, such as those seen in Alzheimer’s disease or Parkinson’s disease (Extended Data Fig 4d)58–62.
 Taken together, these data demonstrate that the WASH complex functions in close proximity to endosomal compartments and its loss from these locations likely alters not only endosomal, but also lysosomal trafficking, with increased stress on cellular homeostasis.

-Mutant neurons display structural abnormalities in endo-lysosomal compartments in vitro. endo-lysosomal pathway was altered in adult SWIPP1019R mutant mouse brain analyzed whether structural changes in this system were evident in primary neurons.
-Cortical neurons from littermate WT and MUT P0 pups were cultured for 15 days in vitro (DIV15, Fig 3a), then fixed and stained for markers of early endosomes (EEA1 Fig 3b,c) and lysosomes (Cathepsin D Fig 3d,e).
+Mutant neurons display structural abnormalities in endo-lysosomal compartments in vitro.
+Combined, the proteomics data strongly suggested that the endo-lysosomal pathway was altered in adult SWIPP1019R mutant mouse brain.
+Next, we analyzed whether structural changes in this system were evident in primary neurons.
+Cortical neurons from littermate WT and MUT P0 pups were cultured for 15 days in vitro (DIV15, Fig 3a), then fixed and stained for established markers of early endosomes (Early Endosome Antigen 1, EEA1; Fig 3b,c) and lysosomes (Cathepsin D, CathD; Fig 3d,e).
 Reconstructed three-dimensional volumes of EEA1 and Cathepsin D puncta revealed that MUT neurons display larger EEA1+ somatic puncta than WT neurons (Fig 3g,j), but no difference in the total number of EEA1+ puncta (Fig 3f).
 This finding is consistent with a loss of function mutation, as loss of WASH activity prevents cargo scission from endosomes and leads to cargo accumulation17,18.
 On the other hand, MUT neurons exhibited significantly less Cathepsin D+ puncta than WT neurons (Fig 3h), but the remaining puncta were significantly larger than those of WT neurons (Fig 3i,k).
-These data that the SWIPP1019R mutation results in both molecular and morphological abnormalities in the endo-lysosomal pathway.
+These data support the finding that the SWIPP1019R mutation results in both molecular and morphological abnormalities in the endo-lysosomal pathway.

-SWIPP1019R mutant brains exhibit abnormal endo-lysosomal structures in vivo.
-As there is strong evidence that dysfunctional endo-lysosomal trafficking neurodegenerative disorders, adolescent (P42) and adult (10 month-old, 10mo) WT and MUT brain tissues were analyzed for the presence of cleaved caspase-3, a marker of apoptotic pathway activation, in three brain regions63,64.
-Very little cleaved caspase-3 staining was present in WT and MUT mice at adolescence (Fig 4a,b, Extended Data Fig ).
-However, at 10mo, the MUT motor cortices displayed significantly greater cleaved caspsase-3 staining compared to age-matched WT controls (Fig 4c-f), but did not exhibit any significant difference in the number of total cells (Fig 4g-k).
+SWIPP1019R mutant brains exhibit markers of abnormal endo-lysosomal structures and cell death in vivo.
+As there is strong evidence that dysfunctional endo-lysosomal trafficking and elevated ER stress are associated with neurodegenerative disorders, adolescent (P42) and adult (10 month-old, 10mo) WT and MUT brain tissues were analyzed for the presence of cleaved caspase-3, a marker of apoptotic pathway activation, in three brain regions63,64.
+Very little cleaved caspase-3 staining was present in WT and MUT mice at adolescence (Fig 4a,b, Extended Data Fig 5-6).
+However, at 10mo, the MUT motor cortices displayed significantly greater cleaved caspsase-3 staining compared to age-matched WT littermate controls (Fig 4c-f), but did not exhibit any significant difference in the number of total cells (Fig 4g-k).
 Furthermore, this difference appeared to be selective for the motor cortex, as we did not observe significant differences in cleaved caspase-3 staining at either age for striatal or cerebellar regions (Extended Data Fig 5-6).
-These data suggested that neurons of the motor cortex were particularly susceptible to disruption of the endo-lysosomal pathway, perhaps because long-range corticospinal require high fidelity of trafficking pathways65–67.
+These data suggested that neurons of the motor cortex were particularly susceptible to disruption of the endo-lysosomal pathway, perhaps because long-range corticospinal projections require high fidelity of trafficking pathways65–67.